vadrianc/MyHomeRoutes/README.md

 * `from.csv` - enter the end address, one per line, as they would appear in the [Google Maps](https://www.google.com/maps) search input
 * `routes.csv` - enter tuples of start and end addresses, one per line, which will be represented in the generated graph

-**_NOTE:_** If one address contains comma characters, then place the address between quotation marks, i.e. *"Piața Victoriei, București"*
+**_NOTE:_** If one address contains comma characters, then place the address between quotation marks, i.e. *"Piața Victoriei, București"*.

 ## How To Run

-After updating the input files, one can run the program in two modes, either for gathering real time traffic information at preset time intervals and another mode that uses the results from gathering the traffic data and plots the time necessary to drive between addreses defined in the `routes.csv` file
+After updating the input files, one can run the program in two modes, either for gathering real time traffic information at preset time intervals and another mode that uses the results from gathering the traffic data and plots the time necessary to drive between addresses defined in the `routes.csv` file

+**_NOTE:_** Examples below are for Windows environments.
+For other environments, i.e. Linux, adjust the syntax accordingly.

 ### Gather traffic information at default 1h time intervals

-`python .\main.py -g` - a results csv file will be created for the current day of the month
+`python .\main.py -g` - a results csv file will be created for the current day of the month.

 ### Gather traffic information at custom time intervals

-`python .\main.py -g -i 7200` - gathers results for the current day of the month at 2h time intervals
+`python .\main.py -g -i 7200` - gathers results for the current day of the month at 2h time intervals.

 ### Plot graph

-`python .\main.py -p ".\in\routes.csv" -r ".\results\results_08_11_2024.csv` - opens a single graph that displays the necessary driving time between the defined routes, using the gathered data from teh results file
+`python .\main.py -p ".\in\routes.csv" -r ".\results\results_08_11_2024.csv"` - opens a single graph that displays the necessary driving time between the defined routes, using the gathered data from teh results file.

 ## Output
 If the file `result_<month>_<day>_<year>.csv` exists, then the results will be appended to it, otherwise the file will be created.